HabitatMap/HabitatMap/pages/aircasting.md

     <div class="split--50 split--padding-right">
       <h2 class="heading heading--medium u--gray-text">How it Works</h2>
       <p class="p--body">
-        The AirBeam measures harmful microscopic air particles (particulate matter), humidity, and temperature.
+        The AirBeam measures harmful microscopic air particles (particulate matter).
 In mobile mode, the AirBeam can be worn to capture personal exposures.
 In fixed mode, it can be installed indoors or outdoors - it’s weather resistant and doesn’t need a shelter - to keep tabs on pollution levels in your home, office, backyard, or neighborhood 24/7.
       </p>
       <a href="/airbeam/how-it-works" class="button">Learn More</a>
     </div>